DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Literature review

-Departing from the existing literature, we propose a multi-output IDE model characterized by a multivariate, nonstationary, and state-dependent redistribution kernel that is tailored to capture the complex dependencies and interactions of local wind fields across the space-time-height trio.
-To exploit the wealth of exogenous information available to the forecaster (typically in the form of high-dimensional images), we embed an advanced deep learning architecture within the multivariate IDE model in order to learn key physically meaningful kernel parameters that encode physically relevant information about local wind field dynamics.
+Departing from the existing literature, we propose a {multi-output} IDE model characterized by a multivariate, {nonstationary redistribution kernel with functional parameters, which} is tailored to capture the complex dependencies and interactions of local wind fields across the space-time-height trio.
+To exploit the wealth of exogenous information available to the forecaster (typically in the form of high-dimensional images), we embed an advanced deep learning architecture within the {multi-output} IDE model in order to learn key physically meaningful kernel parameters that encode physically relevant information about local wind field dynamics.
 The proposed model is therefore statistical in nature, enabling full probabilistic inference and forecasting across space, time, and height, with the internalized deep learning architecture acting as a ``physics extractor,'' to learn a low-dimensional set of physically relevant parameters using high-dimensional data that are difficult to process using standard statistical machinery.